-Cabinet is the central decision-making body of the South Australian Government.
+Cabinet is the central decision-making body of the Government of South Australia.
 Chaired by the Premier, it is a forum where the Premier and ministers meet to discuss and decide issues of importance to the state and it sets the government’s policy and strategic direction.

 Cabinet is a product of convention and practice – there is no reference to Cabinet in the South Australian Constitution and its establishment and procedures are not governed by legislation.
 Cabinet does not have terms of reference or legal status.
 Consequently, the outcomes of its deliberations may require action by the below to be put into effect:

 - the Governor in Executive Council

 - individual ministers whose executive power is derived from legislation

 - holders of statutory office

 Cabinet meets twice a week on Monday and Thursday mornings.

 Monday is a traditional Cabinet meeting at which ministers consider the business of government through formal Cabinet papers (submissions and notes).